Every 35 seconds, someone chooses MORE THAN ^

 Cocker Spaniels are known to be great family pets due to their obedient and loyal nature.
 They suit those with an active lifestyle.

-Make sure that kids are aware of how to safely interact with dogs, and it’ll help to nurture their ever-growing relationship and keep both them and your dog safe and happy.
+Make sure that children are aware of how to safely interact with dogs.
+It’ll help to nurture their ever-growing relationship and keep both them and your dog safe and happy.

 Family-friendly